 Kathryn earned a B.A. in English and Art History and a master’s degree in International Business Studies from the University of South Carolina.
 Kathryn’s community experience includes serving on the founding board of The Children’s Museum of the Upstate and serving as a trustee on the board of Christ Church Episcopal School for 8 years that included chairing the Capital Campaign Committee to build a new Performing Arts Center.
 Kathryn has gained entrepreneurial experience from launching several small businesses, managing real estate investments and serving on the board of a family global manufacturing business for 20 years.
 Kathryn and her husband Ben have two adult children.
 She loves yoga, hiking, cooking healthy meals, and attending concerts.

-Landra Jennings, community volunteer, serves as the Board’s Secretary, chairs the Board’s House Committee and is a member of the Development Committee.
+Landra Jennings, community volunteer, serves as the Board’s Vice Chair, chairs the Governance Committee and is a member of the Development Committee.
 After earning an MBA and master’s degree in Engineering Management from Northwestern University, she worked as a management consultant for many years, first with Ernst & Young and then Booz Allen Hamilton.

 Landra moved to Greenville in 2006 and has since focused on her family and volunteer commitments for entities such as The Children's Museum and A Child's Haven.
 For the latter, she served six years on the board, two as Board President, where she led the restructuring of the agency's $5.5 million capital campaign and oversaw the redesign and construction of the agency's new main center, completed in October 2014.